-How to Install Under Shelf and Under Cabinet Lighting
+How to Install Under Cabinet Lighting

 Bookshelves, pantries, and cabinets create excellent storage space, but they tend to leave their underlying desktop and countertop companions in the dark.
 Have no fear, under shelf and under cabinet lighting is here!
 Under cabinet lighting is typically used to provide task lighting underneath shelves and cabinets to surfaces with frequent activity.
 Our installation guide will outline your lighting choices as well as walk you through the initial setup process.